ausazh/Proto-Azxish/new docs/shift summary.md

     - preceding a nasal when stressed, convert to nasal vowel (and remove nasal consonant)
     - Nasal vowel shifts
       - Ã > /ɐ̃:/
+    - preceding an unvoiced fricative, shorten vowel (but maintain long vowel quality)
-    - preceding an unvoiced consonant, voice it
+    - preceding any other unvoiced consonant, voice it
+    - preceding a hiatus, insert semivowel (at the beginning of next syllable)
+      - Ê, Î > insert J
+      - Ô, Û > insert W
+      - Â > insert based on subsequent
+      - Â + A > merge into one syllable

 - Voicing assimilation
   - clusters must be either wholly voiced or wholly unvoiced